Ibn al-Dayba': Education

 From childhood, he showed a strong aptitude for learning.
 He memorized the Qurʾān at an early age, mastering not only the text but also the seven canonical recitations.
 Alongside his Qurʾānic studies, he delved into mathematics (including arithmetic, algebra, and geometry), Islamic jurisprudence, and Arabic grammar, laying a foundation for both religious and rational sciences.

 He undertook multiple pilgrimages (ḥajj) to Mecca, during which he also spent time in Medina, visiting the Prophet's Mosque and meeting prominent scholars of the Hijaz.
 These travels allowed him to study, exchange transmissions, and expand his scholarly network, further strengthening his standing as a muḥaddith (hadith scholar).
 He also engaged with visiting scholars and Sufis in Zabīd.

 Teachers

-His pursuit of knowledge soon focused on Hadith, the sayings of the Prophet Muhammad (ﷺ).
+His pursuit of knowledge soon focused on hadith, the sayings of the Islamic prophet Muhammad.
 He studied under some of the most prominent scholars of his time, both in Yemen and during his travels to the Hijaz.
 Among his notable teachers were: